June 20, 2025

 - Josephine County Burn Line: (541) 476-9663

-Even though the fire season is officially over, please continue to practice fire prevention when burning debris by ensuring a burn pile is never left un-attended and using caution when using machinery that could cause a spark.
-Please be aware that fires can still spread in fall and winter conditions.
-This region is extremely prone to wildfire, and for that reason, fire knows no season.
+Even though the fire season is officially over, please continue to practice fire prevention when burning debris by ensuring a burn pile is never left unattended and using caution when using machinery that could cause a spark.
+While the heightened risk of fires has passed with the ending of the declared fire season, fires can still start and spread in fall and winter conditions.
+ODF firefighters will continue to be available to respond to fires throughout the year; partner with ODF and area fire agencies in fire prevention by following the debris burning guidelines put in place by your local fire department.

 Fire prevention tips and information from the ODF Southwest Oregon District is available online at our Facebook page, @ODFSouthwest and our website, www.swofire.com.